The Cambridge guide to buying a home

 - Existing Zurich policy - where the security is covered by an existing Zurich policy this will continue to be honoured (Zurich stopped offering policies in 2009)

-Once your binding mortgage offer has been issued by The Cambridge and the checks are all complete, you need to exchange contracts.
 Your legal representative will take you through the contract, ask you to sign and pay your deposit, legal fees and any other charges.
-Contracts are then exchanged.
+Contracts can then be exchanged.

-After exchange of contracts you will have to wait around two weeks (more in some cases) before you can complete the conveyancing process.
+After exchange of contracts you will have to wait around two weeks (more in some cases) before you can complete the legal transfer of home ownership.
 On completion day, all that’s left to do is collect your keys and move in.

 Congratulations: you are now the proud owner of a new home!